NSW E-scooter Shared Scheme Trial

 • can facilitate a variety of trips

-• can be easily integrated into an existing bicycle riding infrastructure and/or be connected through existing infrastructure including bicycle paths/lanes, shared paths, and local roads.
+• can be easily integrated into existing bicycle riding infrastructure and/or be connected through existing infrastructure including bicycle paths/lanes, shared paths, and local roads.

 Summary of key trial parameters

-Building on previous recommendations of the E-Scooter Advisory Working Group (ESA) in 2019, Transport has developed proposed parameters for the trial.
+Building on previous recommendations of the E-Scooter Advisory Working Group (ESA) in 2019, Transport has developed parameters for the trial.

 At selected trial locations, e-scooter shared schemes will be permitted on: